 Clickjacking can be mitigated through several solutions:

-- User Awareness: Educate users about potential risks and encourage them to use browser extensions that block clickjacking.
+4. User Awareness: Educate users about potential risks and encourage them to use browser extensions that block such malicious practices.

 What is the root cause of clickjacking?

-The root cause of clickjacking is the improper handling of user interactions with web pages.
-It occurs when a malicious site overlays an invisible or disguised element on top of a legitimate page, tricking users into clicking on it without their knowledge.
-This often exploits the lack of security measures, such as frame-busting techniques, and weaknesses in the way browsers handle embedded content.
-The absence of proper content security policies (CSP) and X-Frame-Options also contributes to the vulnerability, allowing attackers to manipulate user actions on trusted sites.
+The root cause stems from improper handling of user interactions with web pages.
+It occurs when a malicious site overlays an invisible element on top of a legitimate page, tricking users into clicking on it without their knowledge.
+This often exploits the lack of security measures, such as frame-busting techniques, and weaknesses in browsers’ handling of embedded content.
+The absence of proper content security policies (CSP) and X-Frame-Options contributes to vulnerability, allowing manipulation of user actions on trusted sites.

 Which of the following is used to prevent clickjacking?

-To prevent clickjacking, you can use the following methods:
+To prevent it, you can use the following methods:

-Implementing these techniques helps protect against clickjacking attacks effectively.
+Implementing these techniques aids in effectively protecting against clickjacking attacks.